ewcloud/ewc-ansible-playbook-ipa-enroll-automation-via-morpheus/README.md

 ### 2. Apply the template

-You can apply changes on the target host by running:
+You can apply changes to by running:
 ```bash
 ansible-playbook playbook.yml
 ```